Hong Kong company law

 Corporations are charged profits tax at the current rate of 16.5%.
 The amount of profits tax payable is assessed on receipt of tax returns submitted to the Inland Revenue by the taxpayer.
 This tax return must be submitted within 4 months from the end of a tax year (on or before 31 July in each year).43

-As the profits of any particular year cannot be ascertained until after the tax year ends, a provisional profits tax is payable at the standard rate by reference to the agreed assessable profits of the year preceding the year of assessment.44 The provisional assessment is payable in two instalments, 75% in the final quarter of the current tax year and the balance within three months of the first instalment.
+As the profits of any particular year cannot be ascertained until after the tax year ends, a provisional profits tax for any year of assessment commencing on or after 1 April 2018 is payable at the rate of 8.25% on assessable profits up to HK$2,000,000 and at a rate of 16.5% on any assessable profits over HK$2,000,000.44 The provisional assessment is payable in two instalments, 75% in the final quarter of the current tax year and the balance within three months of the first instalment.
 Any provisional profits tax that is not applied to the payment of the actual profits tax payable when a profits tax assessment is made shall be refunded.45 The amount of provisional profits tax payable in the following year shall be adjusted accordingly.

 Hong Kong has reached an understanding with the relevant tax authorities in the Central People’s Government, PRC for the avoidance of double taxation between the Mainland and Hong Kong.
-The arrangement covers airline and shipping operations as well as other business activities.
+The arrangement includes coverage of income from immovable property, associated enterprises, dividends, interest, loyalties, capital gains, pensions and governmental services.
 In addition, double taxation relief arrangements with other countries have also been concluded.46

 Loss relief may be available to the Branch or Subsidiary.
 In general, where a loss is incurred in any year of assessment, the amount of such loss attributable to activities in Hong Kong shall be set off against assessable profits in that year of assessment.
 Where an amount of loss cannot be wholly set off for the year of assessment in which the loss occurred, the amount not set off shall be carried forward to future years.47 A corporation carrying on more than one trade can have losses in one trade offset against profits of the other trade.